MystenLabs/apps/upgrade_policy/quorum_upgrade/README.md

 a voting process and we plan to implement that.

 It is also not possible to transfer a `VotingCap`.
-We think that should have a policy as well, as freely transfer `VotingCap` could someone erode user trust.
+We think that should have a policy as well, as allowing the `VotingCap` to be transferred freely can erode user trust.
 If a user trusts the parties involved in the policy, it does not seem proper to be able to switch those at will.
 It's possible that voting for a transfer is all that will be required, however we are still considering the alternatives.

 Shared object deletion is coming very soon, and today the policy protocol is